LuiSlacker/angular-wg-management/README.md

 ###MongoDB

 You need MongoDB running at your system.
-Head over to https://www.mongodb.org/ to get started.
+Head over to <a href="https://www.mongodb.org/" target="_blank">mongodb.org</a> to get started.

 - - - -
 With this set up just type